CaptainProton42/DynamicWaterDemo/docs/README.md

 ## The wave equation

-An important equation in phyiscs is the so-called [wave equation](https://en.wikipedia.org/wiki/Wave_equation).
+A very important equation in phyiscs is the so-called [wave equation](https://en.wikipedia.org/wiki/Wave_equation).
 It describes the propagation of many types of waves like water waves, sound waves and even light.
-It therefore plays an important role in many fields of physics like optics and fluid dynamics, acoustics and electrodynamics.
+It therefore plays a large role in many fields of physics like optics and fluid dynamics, acoustics and electrodynamics.
+We can use it to describe the behaviour of our waves as well.

 The equation itself is a [hyperbolic partial differential equation of second order](https://en.wikipedia.org/wiki/Hyperbolic_partial_differential_equation).
 If this sounds very complex, don't worry, the equation itself is actually quite short: